Department of Natural Resources

 To take full advantage of the night sky, visit www.midnrreservations.com or call 1-800-44PARKS to make a reservation.

-International Dark Sky Week will take place April 15-21, 2018 and will offer plenty of opportunities for stargazing and views of the night sky.
+International Dark Sky Week will take place March 31 to April 7, 2019 and will offer plenty of opportunities for stargazing and views of the night sky.
 Our six Dark Sky Preserves will stay open late for self-guided viewing.
 Please call ahead for individual park hours.

 Visit Leelanau State Park during the Perseid meteor shower where you will potentially be able to see hundreds of meteors flash across the sky.